JEKO10/Task-tracker/README.md

 ## Project overview

-You are able to add and remove tasks, add and remove reminder on tasks.
+You are able to add and remove tasks and add and remove reminder on tasks.
 I used local storage for setting 4 default tasks.
-Website is fully responsive.
+The website is fully responsive.

 ## Built with